Looking to expand your coworking business? The idea is thrilling but it probably comes along with a number of questions.

 We gathered that essential knowledge in the eBook ‘The Ultimate Guide To Successfully Expanding Your Coworking Space’.

-The row below represent a short summary of the eBook, marking the essentials you should consider when looking to successfully expand your coworking business and when opening a second coworking location in particular.
+The rows below represent a short summary of the eBook, marking the essentials you should consider when looking to successfully expand your coworking business and when opening a second coworking location in particular.

 Only the goodwill to scale is often not enough.
 Before you say yes to expanding your coworking business, you should investigate if you’re ready to scale.
 This includes evaluating the performance of your current coworking location – only if it’s performing well you have a green light to scale.

 Opening a second coworking location is not the only option for expansion.
 Two other popular alternatives are expanding within your current building or relocating your entire space to a bigger building.